oncleben31/home-assistant-config/README.md

 This system is very modular and very differently structured compared to other configurations you'll find online.
 Basically, each file in the repository does 1 (one, uno, eins) thing only!
-Click through it, you'll get it pretty fast. he configuration.yaml is only used to bootstrap the system and contains some minimal, but vital, settings.
+Search file with the name of the component, click through it, you'll get it pretty fast.
+The configuration.yaml is only used to bootstrap the system and contains some minimal, but vital, settings.

 You can watch [a video by Franck](https://www.youtube.com/watch?v=lndeybw21PY) explaining why is doing that way.